lzwjava/blog-source/original/2025-02-16-shell-commands-en.md

 ---
+audio: true
+generated: false
 layout: post
-title: "macOS Shell Commands"
+title: macOS Shell Commands
-audio: true
 ---

 Here are 200 commonly used macOS shell commands, categorized for easier reference.
 These commands are useful for navigating the file system, managing files, system monitoring, and more.